Dee Higgins, Ph.D.

 Interested in health and fitness as a career?
 Want to see first-hand how our athletic training students learn?
 Take a visit to scenic Dubuque, Iowa, and visit the Clarke University campus or view our virtual tour.
 We will walk you through all the details of becoming a Certified Athletic Trainer.

 In Clarke’s Athletic Training Program (ATP), you’ll study a variety of subjects, including anatomy with a cadaver lab, chemistry, psychology, ethics, and research.
 The athletic training degree courses focus on discipline-specific topics, such as diagnostics, interventions, administrative principles, current issues, and management practices necessary for obtaining and working in an athletic training career.
-You will complete hands-on clinical experiences supervised by licensed and certified athletic trainers and/or clinical faculty/preceptors.
+You will complete hands-on clinical experiences supervised by physicians, licensed and certified athletic trainers and/or clinical faculty/preceptors.

 Athletic training classes that make an impact

 Here is a sampling of the types of classes you’ll explore as a Clarke University Athletic Training student:

-CLINICAL EDUCATION IN ATHLETIC TRAINING courses—Students have the opportunity to go to Clarke University-affiliated athletic training facilities to practice skills specifically in injury assessment.
+CLINICAL EDUCATION IN ATHLETIC TRAINING courses—Students have the opportunity to go to Clarke University-affiliated athletic training facilities to practice skills on real patients

 CARE & PREVENTION OF INJURIES—You’ll gain knowledge of the basic science related to the prevention, care, and recovery of injuries.

 Athletic Training Rotations

-Clarke’s Athletic Training students complete clinical experiences/rotations in Dubuque, Iowa, and other area high schools, colleges, physician offices, health care facilities, and health services offices, including:
+Clarke’s Athletic Training students currently complete clinical experiences/rotations in Dubuque, Iowa, and other area high schools, colleges, physician offices, health care facilities, and health services offices, including, but not limited to: